-- Over 50% of Northern Ireland’s biodiversity is found within the sea, but many habitats species and habitats are damaged or declining.
+- Over 50% of Northern Ireland’s biodiversity is found within the sea, but many species and habitats are damaged or declining.

 - A well-managed network of Marine Protected Areas (MPAs) will help our seas withstand the increasing demands we place on them and provide benefits to our economy, education and health.

-Marine Protected Areas Species and Habitat Gaps
+The current NI MPA network: Species and Habitat Gaps